 See and do: Explore the bustling market at capital city Castries, take a soak in the Diamond Mineral Baths and marvel at the tropical flowers and exotic plants in the botanical gardens.
 Try zip-lining above the treetops of the rainforest, and experience bubbling mud pits and the sulphuric smell of rotten eggs at La Soufriere – the world’s only drive-through volcano.

 Honeymoon highlights: Continually rated as one of the most enchanting places on the planet to tie the knot, most newlyweds tend to remain holed up here for their honeymoon.
-Tropical Sky presents several luxurious resorts that surpass expectations for the all-new Mr and Mrs. Prices start from just £1,399 per person for seven nights on an all-inclusive basis in one of our recommended honeymoon hotels.
+Tropical Sky presents several luxurious resorts that surpass expectations for the all-new Mr and Mrs. Prices start from just £1,079 per person for seven nights on an all-inclusive basis in one of our recommended honeymoon hotels.

 See and do: Loved-up duos should take a Captain Nemo walk on the seabed four-metres down beneath the Indian Ocean’s surface at Grand Baie, kick back on talcum-white sands at island-playground lle aux Cerfs, and cool down at Tamarind Falls.
 For the ultimate romantic gesture, watch the sun setting across the lagoons on a sunset cruise that includes dinner, drinks and live music.

 Why: Less than an hour’s boat ride from Krabi, Koh Lanta is the largest of 52 mostly uninhabited islands in an archipelago protected by the Mu Koh Lanta Marine National Park.
 Perfect for couples who want to experience magical sunsets, jungle-covered mountains, and near-deserted beaches that get more secluded the further south you go.